minjong-ha/python-asyncio-study/README.md

 "python-asyncio-study" is the repository for study in asyncio and rx.
 It is important to design light and efficient application and asyncio with rx can support it.
-This repository provides a good reference for python.
+This repository provides a good reference for python: shih-tzu.

 # Main Libraries